 - Such offline advertising channels as TV, in addition to social media sponsorship and banner campaigns, keep your company name in front of your audience, increasing brand awareness.

-Drawbacks of Outbound Marketing: Some disadvantages of outbound marketing are:
+: Some disadvantages of outbound marketing are:

 - It’s considered to be interruptive, with large volumes of advertising being pushed at people.